wgmo/graphtik/docs/source/plotting.rst

 Sphinx-generated sites
 ^^^^^^^^^^^^^^^^^^^^^^
-This library offers a Sphinx extension to render :term:`plottable`\s in sites.
+This library contains a new Sphinx extension (adapted from the :mod:`sphinx.ext.doctest`) that can render :term:`plottable`\s in sites from python code in "doctests".

-Append module :mod:`graphtik.sphinxext` as a string in you :file:`docs/conf.py` : ``extensions`` list, and then use the :rst:dir:`graphtik` or :rst:dir:`graphtik-output` directives to embed graph-plots into a site;  you may refer to those plotted graphs with the :rst:role:`graphtik` role (see :ref:`sphinxext-examples` below).
+To enabled it, append module :mod:`graphtik.sphinxext` as a string in you :file:`docs/conf.py` : ``extensions`` list, and then intersperse the :rst:dir:`graphtik` or :rst:dir:`graphtik-output` directives with regular doctest-code to embed graph-plots into the site;  you may refer to those plotted graphs with the :rst:role:`graphtik` role referring to their `:name:` option(see :ref:`sphinxext-examples` below).

 .. hint::
-   Note that sphinx is not doctesting the actual python modules, unless the plotting code has ended up, somehow, in the site (e.g. through some autodoc directive).
+   Note that Sphinx is not doctesting the actual python modules, unless the plotting code has ended up, somehow, in the site (e.g. through some autodoc directive).
    Contrary to `pytest` and `doctest` standard module, the module's globals are not imported, so you may need to do it in the doctest-setup `sphinx#6590